MCB112 Biological Sequence Analysis

 The Wednesday lecture will start to get more practical.
 I'll cover any computational or mathematical techniques that you need for the pset.
 We expect you to come with whatever questions you have from thinking about the problem so far, for discussion.

 The Friday class is run by the teaching fellows, and is even more practical.
-They will walk through the problem set and give you more framework for how to approach it.
+They will typically walk through the problem set and give you more framework for how to approach it.
 They will walk you through suggested approaches and resources.
 For example, especially in the early weeks of the course when people are coming up to speed, we will show Python code examples of related problems.
 Because we expect some people will have never coded before, we'll aim to bring you up to speed quickly and practically by providing working Python code examples that you can study and adapt.

 Problem sets come out each Monday.
 Your solution to each week's problem is due the following Wednesday at 1pm (in 9 days time).
 You can always turn in a pset early if you despise the overlap, but we figure that giving you a couple of days after the weekend is more civilized than making the pset due on Monday.
 It also gives you some time to ask us more questions on Monday/Tuesday.
 You submit your solution by uploading a Jupyter notebook page to our Canvas.